ph1sh3r-m4n/OS_LAB/kaam.md

 - `age`: The student's age
 - `course`: The course the student is enrolled in
-- `submitted_by`: The registration number of the student who submitted the dataset
+- `submitted_by`: The registration number of the student who submitted the dataset The dataset aims to store and retrieve student details efficiently using MongoDB queries for retrieval, filtering, sorting, projection, aggregation, updates, and deletion operations.

 ### Dataset in JSON Format
 ```json